-Short particulars of the property or Pincode Details of entity/ authority/ beneficiary of the registered owner SI.
-No. asset(s) [including complete address and location of the property] of the property or Asset(s) Date of creation Amount of CSR spent CSR Registration Number, if applicable Name Registered address Not Applicable
+Short particulars D' d .
+Details of entity/ authority/ beneficiary of the registered owner SI.
+No. of the property or asset(s) [including complete address and location of the property] Pincode of the property or Asset(s) Date of creation Amount of CSR spent CSR Registration Number, if applicable Name Registered address Not Applicable